1 Capital Rowing Club, Inc. By-Laws (PDF: CRC Bylaws 2017)

 3.5.
 Election of Additional Directors by the Membership-Elected Directors.
 The nine Directors elected to the Board by the Club membership may elect up to six additional Directors to serve on the Board.
 In choosing additional Directors, the Board shall take into consideration that sound management of the Club will be promoted by maintaining balanced representation and involvement of the Club’s different member programs on the Board and on Board-created committees, and that appointment of the immediate past President may be desirable to insure a smooth transition of leadership.

 3.6.
-Meetings, Quorum, Proxies.
+Meetings, Quorum, Participation.
 Regular Meetings of the Board of Directors shall be held at such place and at such time as the Directors shall from time to time designate.
 The Planning Meeting of the Board of Directors shall be held in January or at such time and place as the Directors shall designate.
-Special 5 Meetings may be held at any time upon the call of the President or upon the written request of any three (3) Directors.
+Special Meetings may be held at any time upon the call of the President or upon the written request of any three (3) Directors.
 Notice of any meeting shall be given at least five (5) business days prior to the time for holding such meeting.
 The notice of any Special Meeting shall state the business to be transacted and no other business than that stated in the notice shall be transacted at the Special Meeting.
 The presence of a majority of the Directors in office at the time of any meeting shall constitute a quorum for the taking of decisions, either by simple majority vote or by another fractional majority as specified in these By-laws, in the Articles of Incorporation, or by law.
-Any Director may designate, by written communication to the President or Secretary, another person to attend a meeting of the Board of Directors and vote as his or her proxy on the issues specified in the written communication.
 Program representatives, officers, and appointees under Section 4.4 shall be invited to meetings of the Board, where they may participate in discussions and make and second motions.
 Board meetings shall be open to members of the Club; provided that meetings may be closed, in whole or in part, by a majority vote of the Directors present at the meeting.

 3.7.
 Action by Unanimous Written Consent.
 If and when all of the Directors shall severally or collectively consent in writing, including by electronic communication, to any action to be taken by the Club, such action shall be a valid corporate action as though it had been authorized at a duly called and convened meeting of the Board of Directors.